Indian Institute of Management Bangalore: IIMBx

 IIMBx is the digital learning initiative of IIM Bangalore, launched in 2014, and run by the IIMBx Digital Learning Foundation.
 The aim was to broaden reach, and MOOCs were considered crucial to future education.
 Apart from presence on third-party platforms, IIMBx's own in-house digital platform based on Open edX was also developed.

 In 2014, IIMB became the first Indian B-School to offer Massive Open Online Courses (MOOCs) in partnership with edX – an initiative of Harvard and MIT.
 Courseware was ramped up in 2015 for mass outreach.
 In 2021, IIMBx also facilitated the IIMB partnership with NCW and India SME Forum to provide the six-week MOOC-based Do Your Venture program to five thousand aspiring women entrepreneurs.

 In 2017, the courses were offered on the Government of India's SWAYAM platform, and IIMB was appointed as the National Coordinator for management.
 The courses are also used to educate Indian civil servants via the iGOT-Karmayogi e-learning platform of the govt-owned non-profit SPV Karmayogi Bharat, established in 2022 for implementing NPCSCB - Mission Karmayogi of the DoP&T (GoI).

 Career assistance

 The Career Development Services (CDS) unit is responsible for providing career related services to the students of IIMB.
 It aids in resume verifications to ensure quality and fidelity.
 It coordinates with firms in conducting hiring process for internships and jobs.
 The Placement Committee (PlaceCom) works under the CDS, the latter being headed by a Chairperson.

 Student life

-Apart from seats on the aforementioned Academic Council and Placement Committee, the students can join official student-bodies which comprise of clubs, mini-clubs, local-chapters, and societies.
+Apart from seats on the aforementioned Academic Council and Placement Committee, the students can join official student-bodies which consist of clubs, mini-clubs, local-chapters, and societies.
 They are governed by an apex body called the Students Affairs Council.

 The clubs responsible for major events are: Forum for Industrial Interaction (FII), Cultural Committee (CulCom), Sports Council, and Entrepreneurship & Innovation Cell (EnI).
 There is also a local-club of Toastmasters International (called Focal), and a local-chapter of SPIC MACAY.
 The others can be categories based on their primary function: